Featherstone, Staffordshire: Churches

 Featherstone is part of the ecclesiastical Parish of Shareshill, where the Parish Church of St Mary & St Luke is situated.

 There is a Methodist chapel sited at the junction of the Avenue and the A460.

-Shops and pubs

-The Red, White and Blue public house was built in the 1920s to replace a much older building nearby.

 Transport links

-The village has a regular bus service (service 70, Mon-Sat) to Wolverhampton and Cannock.
-All journeys serve New Cross Hospital before continuing to Wolverhampton.
-The bus frequency then is hourly both ways.
+The village has a regular hourly bus service (service 70, Mon-Sat) to Wolverhampton and Cannock.
 The bus service is run by D&G Bus trading as Chaserider.
 In addition Select Bus service 67 runs three times daily Mon-Fri between Wolverhampton and Cannock via Wedge Mills and Bushbury.
-This service also serves Featherstone Prison.
+This latter service also serves Featherstone Prison.

 The nearest active railway station to Featherstone is Landywood on the Chase Line and Wolverhampton on the West Coast Main Line.

 Political representation

 Featherstone has a parish council with two wards.